The best free antivirus software

 5. Avast Free Antivirus

-A solid security suite, but one with a slightly tarnished record
+A solid free antivirus suite, but one with a slightly tarnished record

 Avast is in the process of buying AVG.
 We're not entirely sure at this point which of the two will survive – it's possible that both will continue operation, of course – so be careful putting your eggs in either basket at this point.